Skip to contents

 • blacklisted.genes allows you to provide a vector of uninformative gene names (i.e. non-coding genes) to exclude from the analysis.
 Defaults to NULL.

-Our scoring relies on identifying co-expressed genes patterns (which we call missing data patterns) which is a computationally intensive process.
+Our scoring relies on defining gene co-expression patterns based on a binarized count matrix.
 To do this, we can identify genes with minimal mismatch between them, but we need to first enable R to run in parallel.
 To determine how many thread are available in your computer, you can run parallelly::availableCores().
 Leave at least 1-2 cores available for other processes running in your computer to prevent crashing.
 Using multiple cores is recommended as pattern identification will go much faster.

 parallelly::availableCores()